OpenTermsArchive/opentermsarchive.org/CONTRIBUTING.md

 ### For contributors with a GitHub account

 This is made possible by the use of the [All Contributors bot](https://allcontributors.org/docs/en/bot/overview), that enables adding a contributor with a comment on an issue or pull request, without writing code.
-To do this, open an issue on this repository and write a command like `@all-contributors please add @<username> for <contributions>`.
+To do this, please use the [dedicated issue](https://github.com/OpenTermsArchive/opentermsarchive.org/issues/271) on this repository and write a comment with a command like `@all-contributors please add @<username> for <contributions>`.

 ### For contributors who do not have a GitHub account